glic3rinu/passlib/docs/password_hash_api.rst

 Overview
 ========
-A CryptHandler object may be a module, class, or instance.
+A handler which implements a password hash may be a module, class, or instance (though most of the ones builtin to Passlib are modules).
-The only requirement is that it expose (at least) the following attributes and functions (for classes, the following functions must be static or class methods).
+The only requirement is that it expose a minimum of the following attributes and functions (for classes, the following functions must be static or class methods).

-CryptHandlers have the following three attributes:
+All handlers have the following three attributes:

     * ``name`` - unique identifier used to distinguish scheme within
     * ``setting_kwds`` - list of settings recognized by ``genconfig()`` and ``encrypt()``.
     * ``context_kwds`` - list of context specified keywords required by algorithm

-CryptHandlers have the following five methods:
+All handlers have the following five function:

     * ``genconfig(**settings) -> configuration string`` - used for generating configuration strings.
     * ``genhash(secret, config, **context) -> hash`` - used for encrypting secret using configuration string or existing hash